guptaavani111/ai-travel-planner/README.md

 Key Functional Features

-Top Spots Unveiled: Discover hidden gems and popular attractions effortlessly.
-Tailored Itineraries: Plan your days seamlessly with custom-tailored schedules.
-Optimal Timing: Learn the best time to visit your destinations for an unparalleled experience.
+Top Spots Unveiled: Discover hidden gems and popular attractions effortlessly. \br Tailored Itineraries: Plan your days seamlessly with custom-tailored schedules. \br Optimal Timing: Learn the best time to visit your destinations for an unparalleled experience.
 Foodie Hotspots: Indulge in culinary delights with recommendations from local experts.
 Prime Experiences: Immerse yourself in unforgettable moments curated just for you.